-We offer specialty commercial insurance, standard commercial insurance and personal insurance in selected market subcategories.
+We offer commercial and personal insurance in selected market subcategories.
 We focus on marketing, distributing, underwriting and servicing property/casualty insurance products that require specialized underwriting expertise or market knowledge.
 We believe this approach provides us the best opportunity to achieve favorable policy terms and pricing.
 The insurance policies we produce are written by our six insurance company subsidiaries as well as unaffiliated insurers.